 Towards the end of this article, we discussed the best ways to reheat brisket.
 The included methods were the use of the baking oven, microwave, steam, and grill pan.
 All methods do their jobs, yet they differ in time, cost, universality, and taste.

 The general rule of thumb is the slower you cook the brisket, the tastier it is.
 The fast reheating will make the brisket dry.
-The best way to reheat brisket slices is to use the baking oven with the above recipe.
-This will make it juicy and tender as before.
+The best way to reheat brisket slices is to use the baking oven.
+This will make it as juicy and tender as before.
 Microwave did save time, but it requires sliced brisket, and the taste too is just fine.

 The grill is another good option as it reheats smoked brisket and gives a better taste.